LLM-QC/judgezoo/README.md

 | XSTestJudge            | `xstest`              | Röttge et al. (2023)         | [arXiv:2308.01263](https://arxiv.org/abs/2308.01263)| prompt-based | —                      |

 \* there are two versions of this judge (permissive and defensive).
 You can switch between them using `Judge.from_name("aegis_guard", defensive=[True/False])`

+\^ This judge adds additional rule-based false-positive detection to a `base_judge`.

 ## Other